Navigating 1099 and W-9 Tax Form Requirements

 • Filling out your W-9

-In accordance with U.S. federal tax regulations, we require all customers to submit a completed W-9 form before we can process redemptions that are a cumulative total of $600 or more.
-Our team will reach out to players who cross this threshold and ...
+In accordance with U.S. federal tax regulations, we require all customers to submit a completed W-9 form before we can process redemptions that are a cumulative total of $600.
+This threshold changes to $2000 for year 2026.
+Our team will reach out to ...

 • Why do I need to submit a W-9?

-In accordance with U.S. federal tax regulations, we require all customers to submit a completed W-9 form before we can process exchanges that are a cumulative total of $600 or more.
-The W-9 form is used to verify your identity and ensure we have the ...
+In accordance with U.S. federal tax regulations, we require all customers to submit a completed W-9 form before we can process redemptions that are a cumulative total of $600 or more for year 2025.
+This threshold changes to $2000 for year 2026.
+The ...

-• How much can I Exchange at a time?
+• How much can I redeem at a time?

-We are unable to change any Exchange limits as they are set by the payment service providers.
-You may exchange up to $20,000 per transaction.
-Note: Florida and New York Residents can Exchange up to $5,000 daily.
-Related articles for more information ...
+We are unable to change any redemption limits as they are set by the payment service providers.
+You may redeem up to $20,000 per transaction.
+Note: Florida and New York Residents can redeem up to $5,000 daily.
+Related articles for more information on ...